 And in today’s environment, threats aren’t limited to network-based or one-time attacks.
 There will be a next time as the attackers are leveraging APIs against organizations to commandeer their digital transformation efforts.

 In other words, your brand’s identity is at stake as mail servers are being taken over in order to change a company’s messaging.
-And with the massive shift to work from home and cloud-based infrastructures, there have been increases of cloud jacking beyond the mere targeting of buckets.
-This all means that in terms of cloud security, it all comes down to visibility into the cloud when choosing between public, private, hybrid and multicloud solutions.
+With the massive shift to work from home and cloud-based infrastructures, there have been increases in cloud jacking beyond the mere targeting of buckets.
+This all means that in terms of cloud security, it all comes down to visibility into the cloud when choosing between public, private, hybrid, and multi-cloud solutions.

 The Economic Power of the Dark Web

 In a matter of months, the dark web is slated to become the third-largest economy in the world.
-And as such, we’re now dealing with major organized crime syndicates and cybercriminal communities that know the connections of the infrastructure: front running, digital insider trading, non-public market information etc. And the criminals are no longer working alone.
+As such, we’re now dealing with major organized crime syndicates and cybercriminal communities that know the connections of the infrastructure: front running, digital insider trading, non-public market information, etc. And the criminals are no longer working alone.
 As they say, there is honor among thieves.
-As the dark web has grown and diversified, malicious actors have developed talent sharing techniques and organized cybercrime rings.
+As the dark web has grown and diversified, malicious actors have developed talent-sharing techniques and organized cybercrime rings.

-This has allowed even neophytes to get in on the game with Ransomware as a Service options that can either be monetized or leveraged just for destructive and punitive purposes.
-With this increased collaboration and diversification of the market, it’s no wonder destructive attacks are up 102%
+This has allowed even neophytes to get in on the game with Ransomware as a Service option that can either be monetized or leveraged just for destructive and punitive purposes.
+With this increased collaboration and diversification of the market, it’s no wonder destructive attacks are up 102%.

 The Impact on Elections